casper-network/docs-new/source/docs/casper/developers/cli/installing-contracts.md

 ```
 As you can see, you will need an `asymmetric_keypair` to sign a deploy.
 See the
 "KeyManager" class below to learn how to create keys locally and
 construct an `asymmetric_keypair` using Ed25519.
-If you are interested in using Secp256K1 keypairs, you can find more in-depth examples [here](https://github.com/casper-ecosystem/casper-js-sdk/blob/dev/test/lib/Keys.test.ts)
+The code above is only a simple example of how keys can be used to sign deploys.
+If you are interested in building on Casper, or, for example want to use Secp256K1 keypairs, you can find more in-depth examples [here](https://github.com/casper-ecosystem/casper-js-sdk/blob/dev/test/lib/Keys.test.ts)

 ```javascript
 const fs = require('fs');